lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 }
 ```

-The background colour setting will be used by almost all of the cells, so i added the method to the protocol:
+The background colour setting will be used by almost all of the cells, so I added the method to the protocol:

 ```swift
 extension TransactionListCell where Self: UITableViewCell {